WordPress/gutenberg/docs/how-to-guides/thunks.md

 }
 ```

-Since not all selectors are exposed on the store, `select` doubles as a function that supports passing selector as an argument:
+Since not all selectors are exposed on the store, `select` doubles as a function that supports passing a selector as an argument:

 ```js
 const thunk = () => ( { select } ) => {